julitr0/readflow/docs/readbetter_content_capture.md

 - Support accessibility is valued
 - Mobile experience matters

-This comprehensive content capture provides ReadFlow with a solid foundation built on ReadBetter.io's proven concepts while identifying clear opportunities for competitive differentiation and improvement.
+This comprehensive content capture provides Link to Reader with a solid foundation built on ReadBetter.io's proven concepts while identifying clear opportunities for competitive differentiation and improvement.